Overview

 See main page: Placer County Drop Box Locations & Hours

-For the 2024 election cycle, we have added Sierra College as our 27th drop box location and attempted to transition some boxes to more accessible and visible locations.
+In recent years, we have transitioned some boxes to more accessible and visible locations.
 We have also converted as many drop boxes as possible to permanently affixed locations, placing them curbside to allow for drive-up drop off accessibility.

 In addition to meeting all state drop box requirements, Placer County’s exterior drop boxes are manufactured using high grade, heavy gauge stainless steel by a US security cabinet company.
 Bolted securely into concrete with double-locking access doors, cam locks and anti-pry door jams, our drop boxes also include fire suppression and anti-phishing technologies.
 Boxes are emptied by vetted elections staff in teams of two and employ chain-of-custody and seal requirements.